gsavastano/Dead-Simple-Sitemap-Generator/README.md

 * change variables in src/sitemap.ini
 * use the command line - use php example/crawl.php -h for help

+## Limitations
+- requires a lot of memory for big/huge sites
+- doesn't always parse correctly all URL parameters (ex: ?#&)
+- all URL indexed have the same priority and frequency
+- it doesn't validate config.ini values, only inputs from command line and the start URL
+- dd
+- s

 ## System Requirements